Libertania/libertania.no/README.md

 # libertania.no
 Web Site for Libertania.no

+# Contribute

+If you want to contribute to the project, you accept this statement:

+I dedicate any and all copyright interest in this software to the public domain.
+I make this dedication for the benefit of the public at large and to the detriment of my heirs and successors.
+I intend this dedication to be an overt act of relinquishment in perpetuity of all present and future rights to this software under copyright law.

 # License

 * Spirit8 HTML Template by <a href="https://dribbble.com/shots/1817781--FREEBIE-Spirit8-Digital-agency-one-page-template">Robert Berki</a> and Coded by <a href="https://dribbble.com/jennpereira">Jenn Pereira</a>